EDCD/EDMarketConnector/PLUGINS.md

  For more info on `status.json`, See the "Status File" section in the Frontier [Journal documentation](https://forums.frontier.co.uk/showthread.php/401661) for the available `entry` properties and for the list of available `"Flags"`.
 Refer to the source code of [plug.py](./plug.py) for the list of available  constants.

+New in version 4.1.6:

+`CargoJSON` contains the raw data from the last read of `cargo.json` passed through json.load.
+It contains more information about the cargo contents, such as the mission ID for mission specific cargo

 #### Getting Commander Data

 ```python